Less Clutter On The Air

 There’s been an interesting discussion on the UK Bloggers discussion list today regarding online advertising and if it’s appropriate in the blogging world.

 Where it starts to blur for me is when the three points above mix.
-When it’s not clear if an opinion blogged is really paid for commercial content being passed of as something else.
-It’s not a problem unique to the blogsphere but it’s something that I haven’t pondered a great deal until today.
+When it’s not clear if an opinion blog is really paid for commercial content being passed off as something else.
+It’s not a problem unique to the blogosphere, but it’s something that I haven’t pondered a great deal until today.
 It is a problem other media have had to deal with for years – some have done it better than others.

-I honestly believe that giving marketers access to a weblog audience (and you can see why they would want a mass of referrals) starts to compromise the reason why weblogs/journals etc. are so successful and such an important part of the landscape these days.
+I honestly believe that giving marketers access to a weblog audience (and you can see why they would want a mass of referrals) starts to compromise the reason why weblogs/journals, etc., are so successful and such an important part of the landscape these days.
 Any media with access to an audience is bound to attract the attention of marketing men.
-Let’s face it, that’s how Amazon grew – lots of affiliates making small amounts of money and we’ve been linking away to them for years.
+Let’s face it, that’s how Amazon grew – lots of affiliates making small amounts of money, and we’ve been linking away to them for years.
 Is the integrity of a weblog at risk?
-Well, readers should be asking if a link to Amazon is bourne out of genuine appreciation of the book or if it was placed purely for profit.
+Well, readers should be asking whether a link to Amazon is borne of genuine appreciation for the book or is placed purely for profit.

-As always, it’s difficult to come down on one side of the arguments.
+As always, it’s difficult to come down on one side of the argument.
 I would honestly like to believe not everything in the world needs to carry a commercial message.
-I would like to believe that bloggers did it because they had something to say, even if, like this site, it’s not earth shattering.
+I would like to believe that bloggers did it because they had something to say, even if, like this site, it’s not earth-shattering.
 The world, however, is much more complex.

 Cookie Me